 Training programs and training records at the facility are the responsibility of the Training Manager.
 Training records are maintained to support management information needs associated with personnel training, and qualification.
 Records are maintained on each employee's qualifications, experience, and training.
 The employee training file shall include records of general employee training, technical training, and employee development training conducted at the facility.
 The employee training file shall also contain records of special company sponsored training conducted by others.
 The training records for each individual, relative to the employee's performance in completing training and qualification activities, are maintained so that they are accurate and retrievable.
 Training records are retained in accordance with the records management procedures.
+Training and qualification records are maintained in a learning management system.
 The data is backed up nightly by the MOX Information Technology organization and copies of the backup tapes are stored in a remote location.
 Data entry activities are peer reviewed within the Training organization to ensure data is entered accurately.